guardian/security-hq/hq/markdown/snyk.md

 is vulnerable, it just means the action was unable to complete.
 This may be because it can't communicate with snyk's servers, or perhaps a required plugin has been removed.

 This method provides a consistent means for testing the security of our deployed software, but it has a long feedback loop for identifying vulnerabilities that are introduced during development.
-For faster feedback, we recommend developers install the Snyk plugins for their IDEs (available for both IntelliJ and VSCode at the time of writing).
+For faster feedback, we recommend developers install the Snyk plugins for their IDEs (available for both IntelliJ and VSCode at the time of writing), and/or use the PR action, which can be found in the same location as the other workflow above.

 ## Eliminating Vulnerabilities